-Unless it turns toxic and hurts you, moderate levels of insecurity can be tackled with a bit of tact and understanding.
+As long as your relationship with your insecure spouse hasn’t turned toxic or abusive, it can be tackled with a bit of tact and understanding.
 Of course, it is not easy to live with an insecure husband but if you truly love him there are ways and means to help him – IF you think it is worth it.
+So,

 1. Look at your own behavior

+The journey of dealing with an insecure partner effectively begins with some introspection.
 Take a step back and analyze your own attitude.
+You need to assess whether you’re contributing to the insecure husband symptoms, consciously or subconsciously.
 Are you, by your statements and demeanor, adding to his negative feelings?
 Does he feel inferior when he’s around you?
 Do you tend to dominate and dictate terms?

 Related Reading: 12 Signs Of A Control Freak – Can You Identify With Them?